Adhesive Application

 • the reaction itself, when the elements are in the press (or clamped),

-Fopen area of soldering is the time between when the adhesive has already been applied and when the items are pressed or clamped.
-Water evaporates much faster at this stage and it is not recommended that immediately after the adhesive has been applied, the elements are put in the press as this would greatly prolong the reaction time.
+FThe open bonding area is the time between when the adhesive has already been applied and when the elements are put in the press or clamped.
+Water evaporates much more quickly at this stage and it is not recommended that, immediately after the adhesive has been applied, the elements are put in the press as this would greatly prolong the reaction time.

-The actual bonding takes place in the press, when the pieces are "forced" to stand next to each other.
-Much of the water has already been removed in the previous phase and now the reaction between the adhesive molecules takes place.
+The actual bonding takes place in the press, when the pieces are "forced" to stand side by side.
+Most of the water has already been removed in the previous phase and now the reaction between the adhesive molecules takes place.
 When they are next to each other the reaction will start regardless of the conditions.
-But the process is accelerated by the temperature.
-Unlike cold pressing which can take up to 2 hours, the time needed for bonding at high temperatures is in the order of minutes.
+But the process is accelerated by temperature.
+Unlike cold-pressing which can take up to 2 hours, the time needed for high-temperature bonding is in the order of minutes.

-In finalisation phase continuous reaction deep in the solder film.
-The reaction starts at the surface and continues inwards.
-When the parts are removed from the press, the film has formed between them, but if they are immediately subjected to testing or machining it is possible that the solder may come apart.
-Manufacturers therefore recommend that after removal from the press, the parts are left for a while before processing.
+In finalisation phase the reaction continues deep into the solder film.
+The reaction starts at the surface and continues inward.
+When the parts are removed from the press the parts are bonded, the film has formed between them, but if they are immediately subjected to testing or processing it is possible that the bond may come apart.
+This is why manufacturers recommend that, after removal from the press, the parts should be left for a period before processing.

 Special types of PVA adhesives

-Because time is an important component in production, both manufacturers of adhesives and manufacturers of presses and other such machinery are trying to find solutions to reduce it as much as possible.
-This results in adhesives that need a shorter open phase time or have a faster reaction speed.
+Because time is an important component in production, both manufacturers of adhesives and manufacturers of presses and other such machines are trying to find solutions to reduce it as much as possible.
+This results in adhesives that need a shorter open-phase time or have a higher speed of reaction to completion.

-For a faster reaction there are hot presses or CIF high frequency current presses.
+Hot presses or CIF high-frequency current presses are available for faster reaction.
 Special adhesives must be used for CIF presses.
-Szolvegy recommends the following for those with such presses TISZABOND D2 Rapid 2150a PVA adhesive that forms the film in 5 minutes.
-The adhesive is recommended for bonding furniture items that do not stand in high humidity environments.
+Szolvegy recommends the following for those using such presses TISZABOND D2 Rapid 2150, a PVA adhesive that forms the film in 5 minutes.
+The adhesive is recommended for bonding furniture elements that do not stand in high humidity environments.

 drying time

 Short working time is important, but it should not take precedence over quality.
-As much as we want certain processes to be shortened, it must be understood that quality bonding requires, in addition to a good adhesive, compliance with the right technologies and the right conditions, both in the work area and in the storage area.
-The elements being bonded also influence the process.
-Their temperature and humidity are just as important as those of the working environment.
-Proper water evaporation in the open phase, for example, cannot be achieved if the wood is brought directly from unheated storage without the necessary acclimatisation time.
-If you want a shorter gluing time and resistant glues you have to act on elements that do not influence the final quality of the product.
+As much as we want certain processes to be shortened, it must be understood that quality bonding requires, in addition to a good adhesive, the right technologies and conditions in both the working and storage areas.
+The elements to be bonded also influence the process.
+Their temperature and humidity are as important as those of the working environment.
+It is not possible, for example, to achieve adequate water evaporation in the open phase if the wood is brought directly from the unheated warehouse without the necessary acclimatization time.
+If you want a shorter gluing time and resistant glues you have to act on the elements that do not influence the final quality of the product.

 About the author